MiguelCastillo/pakit/README.md

 # stack and features

 - [eslint](http://eslint.org/) to lint your code when it is being paked.
 Supports `.eslintrc.json` config files.
 - [babel](https://babeljs.io/) to transform your JavaScript files.
 Supports `.babelrc` config files.
-Please do use this to extend your setup.
 - [uglify](https://github.com/mishoo/UglifyJS2) to minify your paked files.
 - It will handle dependencies defined with CJS require and ES2015 import statements.
 - It will handle JSON and CSS assets.